Parsl/libsubmit/README.rst

 .. note::
    As of December 20th, (Parsl v0.7.0) the libsubmit repository has been merged into Parsl to reduce overheads on maintenance with respect to documentation, testing, and release synchronization.
-Since the merge, the libsubmit components in parsl has undergone several updates to support a growing collection of execution environments.
-The components offered by libsubmit are now available in Parsl as: `parsl.channels`, `parsl.launchers` and `parsl.providers`.
+The components offered by libsubmit are now available in Parsl as:
+   `parsl.channels`, `parsl.launchers` and `parsl.providers`.

 Documentation